software-tools-books/js4ds/_en/promises.md

 // fetched page successfully
 ```

-- construct a new Promise object, providing a function
+-   Construct a new Promise object, providing a function
-- that function takes two arguments: resolve and reject
+-   That function takes two arguments: resolve and reject
-- call `resolve` inside the function body, to determine the value returned if everything completed successfully
+-   Call `resolve` inside the function body, to determine the value returned if everything completed successfully
-- all promises have a `then` method that takes this value returned by resolve as an input argument
+-   All promises have a `then` method that takes this value returned by resolve as an input argument
-- use `reject` to define returned value when promise fails
+-   Use `reject` to define returned value when promise fails
-- and `catch` to process that returned value (usually an `Error` object)
+-   And `catch` to process that returned value (usually an `Error` object)

 ```js
 var prom = new Promise((resolve, reject) => {